 Knowing a bird’s sex can be important from a number of health, breeding, commercial and ecological perspectives.
-For example, having an indication of the bird’s sex can be important for veterinarian diagnosis of certain diseases, allow for more specialised sex-specific feeding plans to be used and to enable more reliable and successful commercial breeding and conservation activities.
+For example, having an accurate determination of the birds sex can be important for veterinarian diagnosis of certain diseases, allow for more specialised sex-specific feeding plans to be used and to enable more reliable and successful commercial breeding and conservation activities.

 DNA Based Sexing

-Our new bird sexing service has now launched after an extensive development and validation process.
+Our bird or avian sexing service was launched after extensive development and validation process.
 Send your freshly plucked feathers in today for a quick and reliable determination of the sex of any bird species.

 Identifying a bird’s sex can be important from several health, breeding, commercial and ecological perspectives.
 Despite this, bird sexing can be notoriously difficult for inexperienced bird owners and breeders, often requiring the use of an expert and even then, the determination of the bird’s sex is not always straight forward or 100% accurate.

 Our bird sexing service uses reliable molecular DNA-based sexing methods which are fast, accurate and non-harmful to the bird.
 DNA based bird sexing is the least invasive method for bird sexing and is becoming much more popular among bird breeders and vets.